JYC11/ecommerce/README.md

 - redoing the file organization of the backend(doing it as I write the backend)
 - rewriting the frontend in typescript(this is low on priority)
 - Docker and Docker Compose
+- refactoring??

+Also to limit my scope, I will do the bare minimum for frontend and focus most of my efforts on the backend + stuff not directly involved with development like testing and dev-ops.
+I enjoy backend stuff a lot more and React makes frontend bareable.

 As I was doing the project I found some problems in the frontend which I fixed and I got some ideas for new features after observing my own workplace's ecommerce webapp features.